-Little Jungle offers a choice of hot lunches, freshly prepared on site by the Chef, which includes a main dish, followed by a refined sugar-free dessert.
+Little Jungle offers a choice of fresh hot lunches, which includes a main dish, followed by a refined sugar-free dessert.

 There is a variety of foods on offer that is healthy, to ensure children get a balanced diet.
-We monitor children's individual dietary requirements and where possible, adaptations are made for special dietary requirements due to health, religion and/or parents/ carers lifestyle choices (such as vegetarian or veganism).
+We monitor children's individual dietary requirements and where possible, adaptations are made for special dietary requirements due to health, religion and/ or parents/ carers lifestyle choices (such as vegetarian).

-Where special ingredients are requested by parents, the cost or procurement of these will be the responsibility of the parents.
+Where special ingredients are requested by parents/ carers, the cost or procurement of these will be the responsibility of the parents/ carers.